Barbara Ward, Baroness Jackson of Lodsworth: International influence, and marriage

+Origins of Sustainable Development

+Barbara Ward is remembered as one of the great intellectuals and internationalists of the 20th century.
+And among the first champions of sustainable development.
+Her work branched over many different disciplines and groups that embedded her name as a historical figure.
+Environmentalists know her for her book she wrote with René Dubos Titled "Only One Earth".
+For those Concerned about international development (addressing poverty and social justice), Barbara Ward was perhaps their best-known author in the early 1940s to her death in 1981.
+Her life's work was dedicated to articulate how to make sure a world works with a semi-balance of social and economic justice.

+Sustainable development can be defined at its core as a combination of meeting people's needs with a recognition of the Earth's finite ecological capacity.
+Barbara's professorship at Columbia University in New York allowed her to work closely with the UN secretariat set up to organize the Stockholm Conference.
+The Stockholm Conference was a series of international management of environmental problems, many of which were to become central to the work of the United Nations Environmental Programme.

 Environmental concerns

 Ward started to see a close connection between wealth distribution and conservation of planetary resources. "… the careful husbandry of the Earth is sine qua non for the survival of the human species, and for the creation of decent ways of life for all the people of the world."
-She used the phrases "inner limits and "outer limits" to refer to the inner limits of the human right to an adequate standard of living and the outer limits of what the Earth can sustain.
+She used the phrases "inner limits" and "outer limits" to refer to the inner limits of the human right to an adequate standard of living and the outer limits of what the Earth can sustain.
 In 1966, she published Spaceship Earth and is sometimes said to have coined the phrase.
 Ward is seen by some as a pioneer of sustainable development.
 She and René Dubos, co-authors of Only One Earth (ISBN 039330129X), have been described as "parents" of a concept which "did not know its own name at first".
 Only One Earth: The Care and Maintenance of a Small Planet was written for the 1972 UN Stockholm conference on the Human Environment.
 The report was commissioned by Maurice Strong, secretary general of the United Nations Conference on the Human Environment.

 Ward's work was rooted in her sense of morality and Christian values.
 She saw care of the environment and concern for the well-being of all humankind as a "dual responsibility", especially for anyone sharing her religious outlook.
 At the same time, she believed wealth distribution combined with conservation was essentially a rational policy: "We are a ship's company on a small ship.
 Rational behaviour is the condition of survival."
 In 1971 she founded the International Institute for Environment and Development (IIED), acting as president from 1973 and chairman from 1980.